yoojchul/book-title/README.md

 # book-title

-To recognize titles, authors of books in shelf
+This program recognizes all characters of titles, authors and publisher on books in shelves using Google OCR.
+Just Google OCR understands letters of book covers well.